AdaCore/spark2014/docs/ug/spark_2014.rst

   end My_Project;

-You may need to update the environment variable ``GPR_PROJECT_PATH`` for the lemma library project to be found by GNAT compiler, as described in :ref:`How to Install GNATprove`.
+You may need to update the environment variable ``GPR_PROJECT_PATH`` for the lemma library project to be found by GNAT compiler, as described in :ref:`Installation of GNATprove`.

 You also need to set the environment variable ``SPARK_LEMMAS_OBJECT_DIR`` to the absolute path of the object directory where you want compilation and